makerdao/auction-keeper/README.md

 ### Limitations

-* Collateral won in a `flip` auction is not automatically exited from the Vat.
 * If an auction started before the keeper was started, this keeper will not participate in it until the next block is mined.
 * This keeper does not explicitly handle global settlement.
 If global settlement occurs while a winning bid is